opchest/Miniproject3/MiniProject3.md

 ---

 ### MiniMax

-- Try to evaluate the heuristic in next few states, and return the heuristic at leaves, and then find the best way for now, the deeper the better.
+- Try to evaluate the heuristic in next few states,, and return the heuristic at leaves, and then find the best way for now, the deeper the better.
 - But if test too far away from now , the possibility of state is too much to count its heuristic so it may cause invliad move if it failed to find any state.
 ```cpp=
 int miniMax(State node, int depth, int Player) {